mullerik/WebAppsCourse/finalProject/node-backend/readme.txt

 - Under the "Follow Your Friends" panel you can see all the workouts shared with you (Readonly) Any change in the original workout will affect this window as well.
     Shared workouts can also be filtered similarly to the previous filter field.

-- In Summary panel you can see all the progress you made over time
+- In Summary panel you can see all the progress you made over time.
+	The aggregations are made according to the date of the workout

 - By pressing "Delete account" the user will be deleted with its' workouts and the cookie as well.
 - By pressing the logout button on the bottom, you'll return to the login page and be asked to enter your credentials again.
   Warning: Although not in the original design, The cookie will be deleted when logging out.